Monitoring our Service

 - privacy and dignity

 - the level of provision provided for patients with dementia or those with a disability.

 The PTHC assessment team comprised of patients, volunteers and staff and was conducted over two days.

-The assessment went very well with the Phyllis Tuckwell Hospice site achieving high levels of compliance.
+The assessment went very well with the Phyllis Tuckwell Farnham site achieving high levels of compliance.

 The Hospice was clean and well maintained with an overall compliance of 98%, there were a few maintenance issues that are easily resolvable and it was noted that cleaning in non-clinical areas could improve.

-The patients and volunteers involved in the assessment were asked a final question about their ‘lasting impression’ – they all said that they ‘very confident’ that the environment supported good care.
+The patients and volunteers involved in the assessment were asked a final question about their ‘lasting impression’ – they all said that they are ‘very confident’ that the environment supported good care.
 They all reported to have enjoyed the assessment and ‘being of help’.